 High-cost, high-value items lend themselves to copious amounts of research (tires, major appliances, hot tubs, cars).
 In these cases, hybrid inbound marketing with robust lead nurturing can help expedite the buyer’s decision.

-Robust blogs build expert thought leadership as well, but without free downloads, consumers of the blog content can’t be captured as leads to be marketed to later unless they buy or start the process of buying.
+Robust blogs build expert thought leadership as well, but consumers of blog content can’t be captured without free downloads.
+They can’t be marketed to later unless they buy or start the process of buying.
 This decreases potential website conversions and results in missed opportunities.

 Inbound marketing has proven its worth to much of the non-eCommerce world. eCommerce today uses elements of inbound marketing.
 However, the buy now philosophy still reigns supreme.
 This philosophy is powerful and prudent.
 The learn-more philosophy is still effective, though, and also ought to be integrated.